aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 ```

 ## Generate a connection profile
+On the Fabric client node.

 The REST API needs a connection profile to connect to the Fabric network.
+Connection profiles describe
+the Fabric network and provide information needed by the Node.js application in order to connect to the
-The instructions below will
-auto-generate a connection profile.
-All of the information to create the connection profile is in
+Fabric network.
+The instructions below will auto-generate a connection profile.
-our Cloud9 environment, so we will generate the profile there and copy it to our client node.

-In Cloud9:
 Make sure you still have the ENV variables set, which were populated when you built the Fabric network.
 If not, follow these steps.
 You can run these steps and the `source` command multiple times without side effects.